 The reason is not merited by themselves, but God’s reason is to bless all the nations on the earth.

 We can learn by observing the twists and turns of the love story between God and Israel what kind of character it is that we are following.
-We can see his faithfulness.
-We can see his standards.
-We can see his compassionate love and mercy, as well as his jealousy and wrath when he is rejected for other lovers.
+We can see His faithfulness.
+We can see His standards.
+We can see His compassionate love and mercy, as well as his jealousy and wrath when he is rejected for other lovers.

-The Bible cannot be understood without appreciating the place of Israel in his grand scheme – from beginning to end.
+The Bible cannot be understood without appreciating the place of Israel in His grand scheme – from beginning to end.
 Indeed, looking through the lens of his dealings with Israel is like a key that unlocks the Scriptures.

 However, a cursory glance backwards through history shows how time and time again, while the people of Israel may be the object of God’s undying affection, they are also targeted for special hatred – the unquenchable, Satanic drive to annihilate them continues throughout the generations.
 It is enough to make anyone envious of the chosen people retreat from that position with gratitude.